ExceptedPrism3/ExceptedPrism3/README.md

 ### <div align="center">Hi there, I'm a Minecraft Plugin Developer</div>

-- 🔭 I’m the owner of a Moroccan Minecraft Server [Carpour](https://carpour.com)
+- 🔭 I’m the Founder of a Moroccan Minecraft Server [Carpour](https://carpour.com)

 - 🌱 I’m currently learning Java and Python